The story of the hardships of many of the 56 men who signed the Declaration of Independence.

 While many Americans are familiar with names such as Thomas Jefferson, Benjamin Franklin, John Adams, John Hancock, and possibly Samuel Adams, most Americans probably could not name another signer of the Declaration of Independence.
 Every one of the fifty-six signers deserves their story to be told because many of these men endured hardships and sacrifices during the Revolutionary War and beyond that more Americans should know about.

-It was legendary radio personality Paul Harvey, whose catchphrase was “and now for the rest of the story,” who discussed the plight of many of the Declaration’s signers during a broadcast given on July 4, 1974.
+Legendary radio personality Paul Harvey, whose catchphrase was “and now for the rest of the story,” discussed the plight of many of the Declaration’s signers during a broadcast on July 4, 1974.

 Below is Paul Harvey’s video (less than 10 minutes).
 All Americans should watch it:

-Most prominent historical figures have details about their lives questioned and reconsidered, especially with the passage of time.
-The Founding Fathers who signed the Declaration are no exception.
+Most prominent historical figures have had details about their lives questioned and reconsidered, especially with the passage of time.
+The Founding Fathers who signed the Declaration of Independence are no exception.

-Some historians question, mostly minor, aspects of Harvey’s accounts of a few of the men he discusses.
-For instance, Carter Braxton of Virginia did in fact lose much of his fortune but there is some dispute that he “died in rags.”
+Some historians question mostly minor aspects of Harvey’s accounts of a few of the men he discusses.
+For instance, Carter Braxton of Virginia did lose much of his fortune, but there is some dispute that he “died in rags.”
 The harrowing experience of John Hart of New Jersey did indeed occur, but some historians dispute the length of time Hart was hiding in forests and caves.
 Some believe it might have been closer to a month instead of a year.

-Historians sometimes make the additional argument that while many of these signers endured hardships, these were not because of their status as signers of the Declaration but rather because of the normal tragic events that occur in any war.
+Historians sometimes argue that while many of these signers endured hardships, these were not because of their status as signers of the Declaration but rather because of the normal tragic events that occur in any war.
 This was not the case for Richard Stockton of New Jersey.
 Stockton’s properties, as well as Stockton himself, were specifically targeted because he signed the Declaration.
 British Loyalists recognized and captured him in the middle of the night.

 It is a fact that three signers from South Carolina, Thomas Heyward, Arthur Middleton, and Edward Rutledge, served in their state’s militia and were captured after the city of Charleston fell to the British in 1780.
 However, it is disputed that they received worse treatment than other prisoners during their year in prison.